 What are your favorite things to do at Disney World besides the parks?

-No matter what you’re looking for, you’ll find plenty of things to do at Disney World besides the parks – many of them free!
+No matter what you’re looking for, you’ll find plenty of things to do at Disney World besides the parks – and many of them are free!

-This post was originally published on Frost + Sun on August 3, 2016.
-It was last updated when it permanently moved to The Park Pixie on February 28, 2022.
+This post was originally published on Frost + Sun on August 3, 2016 and moved to The Park Pixie on February 28, 2022.
+It was last updated October 16, 2023.